 Suzuki Swace hybrid review

-A Toyota Corolla Touring Sports with a different badge, less equipment and a lower price – the Swace is an interesting choice, if not an exciting one
+A Toyota Corolla Touring Sports with a different badge, less equipment and a lower price – the Suzuki Swace is an interesting if pretty unexciting choice

 - Well built

 - Efficient for a pure hybrid

 The Suzuki Swace is a contender in the family estate-car market and the latest product of the brand's partnership with Toyota.
 You don't need to be automotive expert to work out that it's more or less identical to the Toyota Corolla Touring Sports, save for some small styling changes.
 It also has less standard equipment and consequently a slightly lower asking price.

 Most will be hard-pressed to tell the Suzuki apart from its Toyota relative.
 It has a different front bumper and grille design, with its badges in different places, but that's about it: the alloy wheels are identical to those on the equivalent Toyota, as are the 'Hybrid' badges.
 It's a similar story inside, where the Swace again proves to be just as well built and clearly laid-out as the Corolla.

 Like its sister car, the Swace is powered by a 1.8-litre petrol engine, coupled with a small battery and electric motor – but there's no more powerful 2.0-litre engine available here, like there is with the Toyota.
 Instead, the Suzuki makes do with a total output of 120bhp.

 It's not the fastest car around, but the Swace is much more about providing sensible family transport; as such, the official 64.2mpg fuel-economy figure will be more relevant to most buyers.
 Its 103g/km CO2 emissions figure is low – and good news for company-car users – but also easily beaten by plug-in hybrid estates such as the SEAT Leon ST e-Hybrid.
 And pure-electric alternatives like the MG 5 SW emit no CO2 whatsoever.